 is non-NONE

 ).
-Please be aware that subtle alert is a new feature (RPC v7.0+) and may not be supported on all modules.
+Subtle alert is a new feature (RPC v7.0+) and may not be supported on all modules.

 BOOL isAlertAllowed = [self.sdlManager.permissionManager isRPCNameAllowed:SDLRPCFunctionNameAlert]; BOOL isSubtleAlertAllowed = [self.sdlManager.permissionManager isRPCNameAllowed:SDLRPCFunctionNameSubtleAlert];